BEFH/archiving/README.md

 *  Images ('.tiff', '.png', '.jpg', '.svg') under 5 MiB
 *  Readme files ('.readme') under 10 MiB

-You can override those settings by putting a file called `archive.yaml` in the directory with the following format:
+You can override those settings by using a yaml file specified like `--keep-config archive.yaml` in the directory with the following format:

 ```yaml
 types: